andreluciani/sql-orm-examples/index.md

 #### Why not create indexes on every column?

 1. Indexes store copies of data
-2. If the table is not big, it may be faster to san the table then to scan the index
+2. If the table is not big, it may be faster to scan the table than to scan the index
 3. Operations such as `INSERT`, `UPDATE` and `DELETE` take longer when indexes are used

 ---